rein0ju/bridge/README.md

   <br clear="left"/>
 </div>

-### Bridge helps international students navigate life in the U.S. by organizing essential steps into a clear and simple flow.
+### Bridge simplifies the onboarding experience for international students in the U.S.

 ## Bridge